 Use of the tool presupposes obtaining informed consent from the person being assessed, in line with current laws and regulations.
-The person must also have had the opportunity to give notification of any chronic diseases, developmental disorders or medication.
+In addition, the person must also have had the opportunity to give notification of any chronic diseases, developmental disorders or medication.